gitrodrigosoria/MultipleCurrenciesConsume/README.md

 # MultipleCurrenciesConsume
-Project designed to show how consuming project "MultipleCurrencies".
+Project designed to show how consuming the project "MultipleCurrencies".